Monterey County holds a very special place in my heart.

 Mr. Misadventure would also like you to know that Moss Landing is a premium place to spot otters as well.
-The otters that live in Monterey County are a unique species that lives no where else on the planet.
+The otters that live in Monterey County are a unique species that live nowhere else on the planet.
 The famous Monterey Aquarium, the BEST aquarium in the United States, helps lead efforts to ensure these adorable furballs remain protected.

 Besides great food, this charming little village is home of the Monarch butterfly and you mustn’t miss the opportunity to see this noble creature at the sanctuary.

 It’s perfect for walking around and check out the cute homes (the two restaurants I mentioned are converted houses) and lighthouses as well.

 Pacific Grove is very close to the famous 17-mile drive, great for stopping before or after your adventures there.
 That’s what we did many times!
 The 17-mile drive is a tourist attraction, but one you MUST do.
 The coastal views are incredible, the golf courses and fancy homes are to-die-for, plus there are these guys…